 Growing up we were remote, so it was not an easy life, but it was a good life.
 We had to help our neighbors out, we depended on each other.
 Nowadays, I sometimes feel like there’s too many ‘me’ people and not enough ‘we’ people.’
 But in Oulu at that time, we learned a strong work ethic and we helped each other out when people needed help.”

 Duane: “Barb and I were in high school together.
 I was the senior student council president and she was the little freshman representative on the student council.”

 Barb: “I was always impressed with how Duane operated on the council, and my mother was so impressed with his intelligence.
-In fact my mother and Duane’s aunt were friends, and they were always conniving to try and get Duane to college because he was so bright.
-But their wasn’t really any money for college in the family.
+In fact, my mother and Duane’s aunt were friends, and they were always conniving to try and get Duane to college because he was so bright.
+But there wasn’t really any money for college in the family.

 Duane: “I went to college and eventually spent my career as a field biologist in the water program with the Wisconsin DNR.
 Conservation and history were always primary interests of mine.

 The name Wisconsin means gathering of water; we’re surrounded by water.
 As a young person I saw what was occurring down in more developed areas of the state, and it became important to me to try to keep what we have up north here.
 The progressive loss of our resources is tragic.
 You can’t replace that.
 If you can’t breathe the air or drink the water, what difference does it make how much money you have?
 So in my career, I worked to try and protect against the disappearance of our natural resources up here.